Letters of Recommendation and Letters of Support

 A: No limits apply.

-A: Full-time senior lecturers from some fields are eligible to apply.
-Please contact GreekDiaspora@iie.org for more details.
+A: Full-time senior lectures from some fields are eligible to apply.
+Please contact AfricanDiaspora@iie.org for more details.

-A: No. A diaspora scholar can only be named in one project request per completion cycle.
+A: No. A diaspora Scholar can only be named in one Project Request per completion.

 A: Yes, you can reapply with the same project idea.
 We recommend you read the Review Criteria and make changes in line with the guidelines.

-A: Yes.
-Simply contact GreekDiaspora@iie.org and request that your application be released for editing.
+A: Yes, if you would like to edit your Scholar Application, please contact AfricanDiaspora@iie.org and request that your application be released for editing.

-A: The GDFP program team does not provide feedback on non-recommended or non-selected project requests.
-If submitting in future application cycles, please consult the Review Criteria section.
+A: The CADFP Program Staff does not provide specific feedback on non-recommended or non-selected Project Requests.
+If submitting for another review cycle, please consult the Review Criteria section of our website to better understand the review process.